 In contrast, “kimi” (君/きみ) can be spoken by husbands or lovers to their female partners.
 An elderly person might use the term with any younger person, while seniors also use the word when conversing with company subordinates.

-Since Japan emphasizes their etiquette with a capital E, people address each other politely by their names, plus the expected correctly, thoughtfully chosen suffix.
+Since Japan emphasizes their etiquette with a capital E, people address each other politely by their names, plus a carefully chosen suffix.
+What are the suffixes you can use to address someone in Japanese?

 “San” is the most commonly used suffix, neither gender- nor age-specific.
 In English, “san” translates “Mr”, “Ms”, “Mrs” or “Miss”.
 And yes, this “san” is the same “san” as “okaa-san” (mother), “otou-san” (father), “onee-san” (elder sister), “onii-san” (elder brother), etc.

 An interesting observation, these supposedly family references is language also used for someone personally unknown to the speaker.
-For instance, a seller from a fruit stall could address a housewife customer using “okaa-san”; and if she seems younger (so not yet a mother?), she might be called “onee-san” instead.
+For instance, a seller from a fruit stall could address a housewife customer using “okaa-san”, and if she seems younger (perhaps not yet a mother), she might be called “onee-san” instead.

 “San” etiquette extends to non-humans, like places or companies.
 “Hon-ya-san” would be something like “Mr. bookstore” and “tempura-ya-san” as “Mr. tempura store”.
 And when you are a staff addressing another company, you may say “ABC-kaisha-san” (“Mr. ABC Company”) as a respectful term.